Play the Knave

 How much does shipping cost?

 Shipping tends to run $50-100, depending on how far you are from Davis, CA. Teachers in or near Davis can come to campus and pick up the kit to avoid shipping fees.
-We can waive shipping fees for participants in our research study.
+If funds are available, we can waive shipping fees for participants in our research study.

 What does participation in the research study involve?

-To participate in the study, the teacher would follow one of our lesson plans, adapting it as needed to suit the class's learning needs.
+To participate in the study, the teacher would follow one of our lesson plans, adapting it as needed to suit the class’s learning needs.
 We have lesson options for Romeo and Juliet, Macbeth, Hamlet, and Othello.
-After the lesson, the teacher and students would fill out short surveys about their experience and share any written work relating to the lesson.
+Students who consent to participating in the research study fill out short surveys before and after the lessons; the teacher fills out a questionnaire after the lesson and shares with us any written work relating to the lesson.
 (We ask the teacher to remove student names from their work before sharing it with us.)
-We would appreciate it if you can audio-record the lesson and share that recording with us, but we understand if this is not possible.
-To learn more about what is involved in the research, check out the applicable link:
+We would appreciate it if the teacher can audio-record the lesson and share that recording with us, but we understand if this is not possible.

 How can teachers and students learn more about the research?